Kjili/boardgame-quickrules/everdell.rst

   | *gain*: choose one of the available market tokens, gain resources and cards displayed and move it to the "trade" side
   | *trade*: choose one of the available market tokens, pay the resources listed and discard the cards, gain 3 point tokens and 2 of any resource, move the market token back to "gain" side

+Tickets
+  may not be used to move the frog ambassador, big critter or permanent workers

+Reserved cards
+  reserved cards do not count as part of the Meadow, Station cards or hand cards

+Pearlbrook
+^^^^^^^^^^

 Frog ambassador
   | does not count as a normal worker
   | can only be placed on frog locations